qbzzt/etherdocs/why.md

 authority.

-## Blockchains and Decentralized Trust
+## Trust and Computer Protocols

+Computer protocols work by transferring messages.
+Messages can be authenticated as having come from a specific identity, a combination of a private key used to sign messages and a public key that is used to authenticate them.
+This is how you know, for example, that when connect to your bank's website for online banking you are connected to the correct site and not a fake.
+The login form is signed by the bank's private key, and your browser uses the bank's public key to verify that signature.
+The certificates you may have heard about are another level of this process, with a certificate authority using its private key to sign that a particular public key does indeed match that bank's private key.

+Unfortunately, protocols that use this process are still vulnerabe to some forms of abuse.
+One of the simplest is analogous to passing bad checks:

+1. You offer to do something, for example let me download an ebook you wrote, in return for $5.
+1. I accept the offer and forward you a signed message from my bank saying that I have $10 in my account so I would be able to pay you, as well as a promise to pay you $5 after I download the book.
+1. You let me download the ebook file.
+You do this before I pay because otherwise I'm afraid you might cheat me and not provide me with the promised ebook.
+1. While I am downloading the book, I create another identity and send that identity the $10 in my account.
+1. When you present the bank with my signed promise to pay you $5,

-A blockchain is a way to tie messages together, so that to vouch for one of them being true an entity has to vouch that all of them are true.
+A blockchain is a way to tie messages together, so that to vouch for one of them being authentic (received at the stated time and signed by the stated key) an entity has to vouch that all of them are authentic.
+This means that

 ##